-While some may feel their nocturnal hooting is eerie, owls are fascinating animals that can yield great benefits to your farm.
+While some may feel their nocturnal hooting is eerie, owls are fascinating animals that can yield great benefits to your yard and farm.
 The truth is that when many people move to the country to start a homestead, they encounter many things that they hadn’t counted on.

 How to Attract Owls

 The great news is there are many easy things you can do to attract owls.

 Owls are definitely creatures of the night.
 While many of us love the dark skies at night on our rural homesteads, others are unnerved by the deep darkness and may install lighting to help them feel safer in a rural area.

 Unfortunately, if you have lots of outdoor lighting, owls will not be interested in coming to your yard.
 They are nocturnal birds and love the deepest, darkest hours of the night.

 Their natural hunting instinct is to search for prey under the cover of darkness.
 Bright lights can even make an owl disoriented.
 If you have outdoor lights, turn them off after you go inside for the night if you’re serious about attracting owls.
 Remove solar lights.

 If you live in an area where you are worried about potential human intruders after dark, you might want to consider motion-activated lighting.
 These lights have an infrared sensor.
 The lights will come on when the sensor detects movement.